SmartRoboticSystems/ros_powerlink/README.md

 # ros_powerlink
-Basic example of ROS-Powerlink communication
+Simple example of ROS-Powerlink communication.

+See following [Wiki page](https://github.com/SmartRoboticSystems/ros_powerlink/wiki) for complete tutorial how to communicate over Powerlink from ROS.